jutge-org/jutge-problems-toolkit/README.md

 Independently of the available solutions, users can submit their solutions in any supported programming language.
 The system will match the programming language of the submission and the programming languages available for the solution and select the most appropriate one.

-By default, `problems.py` uses `solution.cc` to generate the correct output test cases.
+By default, `jutge-problems-toolkit` uses `solution.cc` to generate the correct output test cases.
 An alternate programming language can be selected using the `solution` field in the `handler.yml` file.
-Currently, `jutge-problems-toolkit` only uses C++, Java and Python (this should be improved in the future).
+Currently, `jutge-problems-toolkit` supports solutions written in C++, Java, Python, Haskell and R.